mighty-gerbils/gerbil/doc/guide/getting-started.md

 ## Using the Makefile

-The generated Makefile has two main rules: the default `linux-static` rule which builds static executables for your poject, and the utility `clean` rule to clean build artifacts.
+The generated Makefile has two main rules: the default `linux-static` rule which builds static executables for your project, and the utility `clean` rule to clean build artifacts.

 So all you have to do to build a release executable is this: